Season 2014: July - October

-Every fall over a hundred Brown Bears descend on Alaska's Brooks River to feast on the largest Sockeye Salmon run in the world.
+Hundreds of Alaskan brown bears descend upon Katmai National Park to feast on the largest Sockeye Salmon run in the world.
 The bears eat up to 40 salmon a day—that's 100 pounds of fish and 100,000 calories.

-Bears are eating machines, and their survival is dependent on attaining enough calories over the course of the spring, summer, and fall to sustain them through their denning period.
+Bears are eating machines.
+They must consume enough calories over spring, summer, and fall to sustain them through their winter denning period.